yandex-cloud/docs/en/vpc/operations/subnet-update.md

 # Updating a subnet

-After creating a subnet, you can change its name, description, and DCHP settings.
+After creating a subnet, you can change its name, description, and DHCP settings.

 {% list tabs %}